nchrkis/overparametrization/README.md

 Christakis N, Fung D, Drikakis D. When Bigger Isn't Better: Non‑monotonic Effects of Depth and Width on Neural Approximation and Generalization.
 Submitted to Neurocomputing, 2025.

+## Contact
+Nicholas Christakis,
+Institute for Advanced Modelling and Simulation, University of Nicosia